adamggrim/textwarp/README.md

 # Textwarp

-`textwarp` is a Python package for manipulating clipboard text from the console.
-For the given clipboard text, `textwarp` applies a conversion function and copies the modified text to the clipboard.
+`textwarp` is a Python package for manipulating and analyzing clipboard text from the console.
+For the given clipboard text, `textwarp` applies a conversion or analysis function and copies any modified text to the clipboard.

 ## Requirements